eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 [explanation]
 All answers are correct.

-All of the listed products are available as extensions in Azure DevOps Marketplace, and can provide either OSS or static source code scanning as part of the Azure devOps pipeline
+All of the products listed are available as extensions from Azure DevOps Marketplace.

-[explanation]

 ---
 ##Multiple choice##

 <<display_name:Review Question 8; weight:1; max_attempts:2; rerandomize:never; showanswer:finished; show_reset_button:false>>

->> Which Azure service from the below list is a monitoring service that can provide threat protection and security recommendations across all of your services both in Azure and on-premises?<<
+>> Which one of the following Azure services is a monitoring service that can provide threat protection and security recommendations across all of your Azure and on-premises services?<<

 ( ) Azure Policy
 (X) Azure Security Center
 ( ) Azure Key vault
 ( ) Role-based access control

 [explanation]
-Azure Security Center is the correct answer.All other answers are incorrect.
+Azure Security Center is the correct answer.

+All other answers are incorrect because none of these are monitoring services.

 Azure Security Center is a monitoring service that provides threat protection across all of your services both in Azure, and on-premises.
 Security Center can:
-- Provide security recommendations based on your configurations, resources, and networks.
+Provide security recommendations based on your configurations, resources, and networks.
-- Monitor security settings across on-premises and cloud workloads, and automatically apply required security to new services as they come online.
+Monitor security settings across your on-premises and cloud workloads, and automatically apply security to new services as they come online.
-- Continuously monitor all your services, and perform automatic security assessments to identify potential vulnerabilities before they can be exploited.
+Continuously monitor all your services, and perform automatic security assessments to identify potential vulnerabilities before they can be exploited.
-- Use Azure Machine Learning to detect and block malicious software from being installed on your VMs and services.
+Use Azure Machine Learning to detect and block malicious software from being installed on your VMs and services.
 You can also define a list of allowed applications to ensure that only the apps you validate are allowed to execute.
-- and more...

-None of the other services provide a monitoring service that can provide threat protection and security recommendations across all of your services both in Azure and on-premises

 [explanation]

 ---
 ##Multiple choice##

 <<display_name:Review Question 9; weight:1; max_attempts:2; rerandomize:never; showanswer:finished; show_reset_button:false>>

->>Which Azure service should you use from the below list to monitor all unencrypted SQL databases in your organization?<<
+>>Which one of the following Azure services can monitor unencrypted SQL databases in your organization?<<

 (x) Azure Policy
 ( ) Azure Security Center